-Federal Reserve to set up lending facility for central banks
+Fed steps in once again to try to smooth out lending markets

-WASHINGTON (AP) — The Federal Reserve will lend dollars to overseas central banks in exchange for Treasury securities, the latest effort by the Fed to hold down interest rates and ensure financial markets can function.
+WASHINGTON (AP) — The Federal Reserve is intervening once again to try to smooth out the world’s lending markets, this time by lending dollars to other central banks in exchange for Treasurys.

+The Fed’s move Tuesday marks its latest aggressive effort to keep borrowing rates down and ensure that financial markets can continue to function in the face of the coronavirus outbreak.
+The virus has caused a near-shutdown of economic activity in the United States and abroad and made it harder for some banks and companies to borrow.
+The Fed is trying to facilitate lending and boost confidence that it’s ready to do everything it can to support the global financial system.

-The Fed said Tuesday that its new lending facility would enable foreign central banks to access dollars without having to sell Treasury securities.
-Too much selling of Treasurys pushes down prices and lifts their interest rates, or yields.
+The new lending program will allow other central banks to access dollars without having to sell Treasury securities.
+Excessive selling of Treasurys typically causes their interest rates, or yields, to rise, and that makes borrowing more expensive.
+The Fed is trying to prevent this.

-“This facility should help support the smooth functioning of the U.S. Treasury market by providing an alternative temporary source of U.S. dollars other than sales of securities in the open market,” the Fed said.
+“This facility should help support the smooth functioning of the U.S. Treasury market by providing an alternative temporary source of U.S. dollars other than sales of securities in the open market,” it said in a statement.

 Foreign central banks typically lend dollars to banks in their countries, which conduct much of their business in dollars.

-The Fed has already expanded swap lines with 14 central banks, which it uses to exchange dollars for an equal amount of foreign currency.
-This new facility allows central banks to sell Treasury securities to the Fed, with an agreement to buy them back the next day, a trade known as a “repurchase agreement” or repo.
+The Fed has already expanded dollar “swap lines” with 14 central banks to exchange dollars for an equal amount of foreign currency.
+This new program will let central banks sell Treasurys to the Fed, with an agreement to buy them back the next day — a trade known as a “repurchase agreement” or repo.
 The central banks pay a small interest rate on what is essentially an overnight loan, which can be repeated.

-Since the coronavirus has disrupted global economies and financial markets, banks and other financial institutions have sought to sell Treasurys and other securities to raise cash.
-That has, on some days, pushed up Treasury yields and gummed up financial markets as sellers struggled to find buyers.
-The Fed’s overseas lending facility enables foreign central banks to convert Treasuries to cash without having to sell them.
+As the coronavirus has disrupted global economies and financial markets, banks and other financial institutions have sought to sell Treasurys and other securities to raise cash.
+This selling pressure has, on some days, driven up Treasury yields and clogged up financial markets as sellers have struggled to find buyers.
+The Fed’s overseas lending facility will enable foreign central banks to convert Treasuries to cash without having to sell them.

 The facility will start April 6 and continue for at least 6 months, the Fed said.